pyvisa/pyvisa/docs/tutorial.rst

 VISA resource names
 -------------------

-If you use the function :func:`get_instrument`, you must tell this function the *VISA resource name* of the instrument you want to connect to.
+If you use the function :func:`open_resource`, you must tell this function the *VISA resource name* of the instrument you want to connect to.
 Generally, it starts with the bus type, followed by a double colon `"::"`, followed by the number within the bus.
 For